jmcrego/MiNMT/README.md

 Thus obtaining `SP_en.model`, `SP_en.vocab`, `SP_fr.model` and `SP_fr.vocab`.

-* If your data is already tokenized you can skip the previous step.
-Vocabularies must be created:
+* Skip the previous step if your data is already tokenized.
+You only need to build vocabularies:

 A single vocabulary for both data sides:
 ```